Siemens Mireo

-The Siemens Mireo is a family of electric multiple units (EMU) designed by Siemens Mobility.
-It is designed to be a successor to the "Mainline" variant of the company's Desiro EMUs.
+Siemens Mireo is a family of electric multiple units (EMU) designed by Siemens Mobility.
+It is designed to be a successor to the "ML-MainLine" variant of the company's Desiro EMUs.

 The railcars have an articulated design and aluminum carbodies, with 26 meter cab cars on each end of a trainset and 19 meter passenger cars between them, with trainsets between two and seven cars long.
 The use of aluminum, combined with new control systems, is intended to reduce energy use by up to 25% compared to previous Siemens EMUs.
 The railcars can reach a top speed of up to 160 kph.
 Siemens Mobility is currently working on a hydrogen fuel cell prototype.

 Siemens introduced the first Mireo railcars at the 2016 InnoTrans trade fair.
 The first units were ordered in February 2017 by DB Regio, which ordered 24 three-car trainsets with a passenger capacity of 220 for service on its routes in the Rhine valley in southwestern Germany.
 DB Regio ordered a further 57 three-car high-density sets for S-Bahn service.
 Production of Mireo trainsets began in 2018, with the first completed set unveiled in early December.
 Following testing, Mireo trains are expected to enter revenue service in June 2020.

+Variants

+Mireo

+This is the standard and baseline version of the Mireo family, designed for electrified tracks, it is highly modular and optional to fit for customer needs.

 Mireo Smart

 In November 2020, Siemens unveiled the Mireo Smart.
-This is a standardized product aiming for attractive pricing and faster delivery.
+This is a standardized Mireo baseline product which only comes in the 3-car configuration and a fixed cabin layout, aiming for attractive pricing and faster delivery.
 It includes features such as more advanced CCTV systems, improved passenger information systems, and full testing before delivery.

 Siemens Mobility founded the subsidiary company „Smart Train Lease GmbH“ (STL) in February which allows for near-term leases of Mireo-Smart trainsets.
 The vehicle fleet for the German market will be established during 2024 comprising initially of 12 Mireo Smart, two Plus B and six Plus H. Smart Train Lease expects a common lease to run for one to eight years with a lead time of several months.

+Mireo ÖBB

+The Mireo specially configured for the Austrian Federal Railways (ÖBB) are equipped with classic bogies which is similar to its predecessor Desiro ML, instead of Jakob bogies seen on the standard Mireo lineup.
+Therefore it will also open up more space in the under-carriage section for additional equipment.

+A total of 100 sets were ordered by the Austrian carrier including 31 4-car trainsets (Class 4864) dedicated to long-distance services (Railjet), 33 4-car and 36 3-car trainsets for regional services (Cityjet).